redbadger/crux/docs/src/part-1/basic_app.md

 Those are the three things we can do with the counter.
 None of them need any additional information, so this simple `enum` will do.
 It is serializable, because it will eventually be crossing the FFI boundary.
-We will get to that soon
+We will get to that soon.

 ## Model